Patrick Miles Jr.

-Patrick A. Miles Jr. (born October 19, 1967) is a former U.S. Attorney for the Western District of Michigan based in Grand Rapids, Michigan.
-He was nominated by President Obama on March 29, 2012 and confirmed by the U.S. Senate on June 29, 2012.
+Patrick A. Miles Jr. (born October 19, 1967) is an American lawyer.
+He was the former U.S. Attorney for the Western District of Michigan based in Grand Rapids, Michigan.
+He was nominated by President Obama on March 29, 2012, and confirmed by the U.S. Senate on June 29, 2012.
 Miles is the first person of color to hold the position of U.S. Attorney for the Western District of Michigan, which covers 49 Michigan counties including the state's entire Upper Peninsula.

 He was the Democratic nominee for Michigan's 3rd Congressional District in the 2010 congressional election.

 Background and education

-Miles is a third generation resident of southeast Grand Rapids.
-He is the son of Patrick A. Miles Sr., a retired Steelcase Senior Buyer, former Chairman of the Grand Rapids Urban League Board of Directors and former Chairman of the Grand Rapids Planning Commission, and Shirley Cross Miles, who retired after teaching early elementary students in the Grand Rapids Public Schools for 30 years.
+Miles is a third-generation resident of southeast Grand Rapids.
+He is the son of Patrick A. Miles Sr., a retired Steelcase Senior Buyer, former chairman of the Grand Rapids Urban League board of directors and former chairman of the Grand Rapids Planning Commission, and Shirley Cross Miles, who retired after teaching early elementary students in the Grand Rapids Public Schools for 30 years.